 Potassium Chloride for Injection Concentrate, USP, is a sterile, nonpyrogenic, concentrated solution of potassium chloride, USP in water for injection administered by intravenous infusion only after dilution in a larger volume of fluid.
 They are provided in the following variety of concentrations and sizes comprising a choice of single-dose containers, all designed to provide the commonly prescribed amounts of potassium chloride for single-dose infusion after dilution in suitable large volume parenterals.

 The solutions contain no bacteriostat, antimicrobial agent or added buffer (except for pH adjustment) and each is intended only for single-dose injection (after dilution).
 When smaller doses are required, discard the unused portion.
 The pH is 4.6 (4.0 to 8.0).

 Potassium Chloride for Injection Concentrate, USP (appropriately diluted) is a parenteral fluid and electrolyte replenisher.

-Potassium Chloride, USP is chemically designated KCI, a white granular powder freely soluble in water.
+Potassium Chloride, USP is chemically designated KCl, a white granular powder freely soluble in water.